ThanGeo/spatial-inference-benchmark/README.md

-# 🧠 Spatial Inference Benchmark
+# The Spatial Inference Benchmark

 This repository contains code to evaluate a model’s responses to spatial reasoning queries — including **binary**, **multiclass**, and **multilabel** classification — against ground truth labels.